PrudhviRajMukiri23/BusPatrol-Assignment/README.md

 ## Functional Tests

+- **Playwright** is an open-source automation framework developed by Microsoft for testing and interacting with web applications.
+- I have used **Playwright** along with **Cucumber** to achieve behaviour-driven development (BDD).
+- I have use
 ## Performance Tests

 - **K6** (from Grafana) is an open-source load testing tool designed for testing the performance and scalability of applications.